Frazier’s go-ahead hit in 8th sends Pirates over Padres 6-3

+PITTSBURGH (AP) — Chris Archer and Adam Frazier ended their struggles to keep the Pirates winning.

-PITTSBURGH (AP) — Adam Frazier hit a tiebreaking, two-run single in the eighth inning and the Pittsburgh Pirates beat the San Diego Padres 6-3 on Saturday.
+Frazier hit a tiebreaking, two-run single in the eighth inning and Pittsburgh beat the San Diego Padres 6-3 on Saturday.

-It was 2-all when Starling Marte led off the eighth with a triple against reliever Craig Stammen (5-4).
-Josh Bell and Corey Dickerson walked to load the bases, and Frazier singled up the middle.
+Frazier had one hit in his previous 10 at-bats entering play Saturday, but stepped into the box with the bases loaded after Starling Marte’s triple and a pair walks and delivered his hit to center field.

-Elias Diaz added on with an RBI single and pinch-hitter Jung Ho Kang had a sacrifice fly.
+Elias Diaz added on with an RBI single and pinch-hitter Jung Ho Kang had a sacrifice fly as the Pirates scored four against San Diego setup man Craig Stammen (5-4).

+“I just tried to not do too much to get him in and have a big inning,” Frazier said.
+“In the past this year, I’ve tried to get too big and not have the pitcher come to me.”

+Archer worked five innings of one-run ball, striking out five and walking three.
+He had given up 11 runs over his previous two starts and credited Friday’s winner Joe Musgrove with giving him some tips against the Padres.

+“If he has a good outing or notices something about the other team, the next day, I’m going to have a sheet of paper in my locker,” Archer said.
+“The ultimate teammate.
+He helps me out.
+I love the fact that he pitches ahead of me.”

+That type of resiliency has been key all season for the Pirates.
+The victory gave the Pirates three straight wins at home after coming back from a 2-8 road trip.
+Pittsburgh owns losing streaks of seven and eight games this season, yet now sits at 35-40.

-Kyle Crick (3-3), who worked around a walk and a hit in the eighth.
+Kyle Crick (3-3) worked around a walk and a hit in the eighth.
 Felipe Vazquez faced just one batter to earn his 19th save of the season.

 The Padres tied it at 2 in the seventh when Fernando Tatis Jr. hit a sacrifice fly off Francisco Liriano.